-Prince Harry and Meghan Markle are hearing wedding bells!
-The couple first struck up a romance back in 2016, and now that they're finally engaged, details about their upcoming nuptials have begun to be shared.
+Prince Harry and Meghan Markle are days away from officially becoming husband and wife!
+The couple first struck up a romance back in 2016, and details about their upcoming nuptials have been trickling in ever since they got engaged in November 2017.
 While Prince William and Kate Middleton's wedding was a lavish affair watched by billions around the world, it turns out Harry is envisioning the total opposite for his.

 According to Us Weekly, "pomp and pageantry" are the last things Harry reportedly wants.
 "It would stop it from turning into a total media circus and give the day a sense of privacy that Harry so badly craves."
 Still, that doesn't mean Harry won't have the support of his family.
 According to the insider, there's "no question" that Queen Elizabeth II would attend.
 Keep reading to see everything we know so far about Harry and Meghan's big day.